mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

 ## 💬 The code [Step by Step]

-Be free to skip this section if you are not interested in the details about the code, which is fully available here (ADD).
+Be free to skip this section if you are not interested in the details about the code, which is fully available [here](https://github.com/mutt0-ds/powerbi-source-control-pipeline/tree/main).
 I'm trying to keep things simple for newbies like me so I  documented every step.

-First, a simple introduction to Azure Pipelines.
+First, a simple introduction to [Azure Pipelines](https://www.reddit.com/r/csharp/comments/this0y/eli5_cicd_with_azure_devops/).
 An Azure Pipeline is composed of a setup part and different steps.
 The code is executed in a VM (in my case, hosted by Microsoft) triggered after every commit, which doesn't basically anything about the context.
 This is good because the code is always executed in a neutral environment, but also requires to install modules every time and complicates some (in theory) simple steps, especially when using git.

 ### 1. Setup